About A Writer’s Life

 Who is Diane Hatz?

-Diane is an award-winning author, organizer, and inner activist.
-Her debut novel, Rock Gods & Messy Monsters, has earned numerous honors, including first runner-up at the 2024 Eric Hoffer Awards in Science Fiction & Fantasy and #1 Amazon Hot New Release in three categories.
-Her second and third books, Fallen Spirits and The Light of Wounds, continues her creative journey.
+Diane Hatz is an award-winning author, organizer, and inner activist.
+Her debut novel, Rock Gods & Messy Monsters, earned numerous honors, including first runner-up for the 2024 Eric Hoffer Award and Grand Prize Shortlist Finalist as well as #1 Amazon Hot New Release in three categories.
+She has since written three additional books, completing the Mind Monsters series.

 Diane was Impact Producer at film company Participant, mentor for artists working on projects related to food with Creative Capital Foundation, and executive producer of the award-winning animation The Meatrix.
 Her early career was spent working in the music industry, and her fanzine The Relay can be found in the Rock and Roll Hall of Fame and Museum.